Diesel Engine Hourly Maintenance Schedule

 Check coolant level

-Check fuel filter bowl
+Check fuel filter bowl for water

-Check Raw water strainer
+Check Raw water strainer for debre

-Engine in nuetral?
+Engine in nuetral

 After every start:

-Check water discharge (is she spitting?)
+Check water discharge (is the engine discharging water?)

 Check for smoke (amount, color)